libertysoft3/reddit-html-archiver/README.md

 ### install

-requires python 3 on linux, OSX, or Windows. warning: if `$ python --version` outputs a python 2 version, then replace all occurances of `python` with `python3` in the commands below.
+requires python 3 on linux, OSX, or Windows.

+**warning:** if `$ python --version` outputs a python 2 version on your system, then you need to replace all occurances of `python` with `python3` in the commands below.

     $ sudo apt-get install pip
     $ pip install psaw -U